Skip to main content

 In PBL, the project itself is used to teach rigorous academic content and success skills, and students work to answer an important question, immersing themselves in the topic and applying what they’re learning in meaningful ways.
 The focus is on student-centered, process-oriented, and contextual learning, with an emphasis on collaboration, critical thinking, and real-world application

-Here are some key points that highlight the relationship between STEM and PBL:
+Here are some key points that highlight the relationship between “doing projects” and Project-Based Learning:

 PBL goes beyond “doing projects.”
 It’s a transformative learning approach that empowers students to take ownership of their learning journey, delve deeper into content, and develop essential skills for success in a complex world.
 So, next time you consider a project you’re your students, remember that it’s not just about the end product, but the enriching process of getting there.